The Box, Plymouth: History

 There are permanent galleries, research facilities and a series of spaces for changing exhibitions and artistic commissions.
 The multi-million pound project includes major funding support from the Heritage Lottery Fund, Plymouth City Council and Arts Council England.
 As part of the redevelopment fourteen newly restored 19th-century figureheads were placed in the museum's atrium.

+In June 2026, the museum was named Art Fund Museum of the Year.

 Collections

 The art collections include 750 easel paintings, over 3,000 watercolours and drawings, at least 5,000 prints and a sizeable collection of sculptures.
 A large proportion of the art was donated to the people of Plymouth in 1852 by William Cotton (1794–1863) and is known as the Cottonian Collection.
 It had been put together principally by the collector Charles Rogers (1711–1784), and includes works by Sir Joshua Reynolds who was born locally.

 The collections also include work by artists of the 19th-century Newlyn School, the influential 20th-century St. Ives group of painters, and the Camden Town Group.
 Other artists represented are Edgar Degas, Edward Burne-Jones, Paul Nash, Stanley Spencer, John William Waterhouse, Claude Lorrain, Terry Frost, J. M. W. Turner, John Brett, John Everett Millais, Ambrose Bowden Johns, Benjamin Robert Haydon, James Northcote and Samuel Prout.
 The latter four painters were born locally.